 An efficient and energy-saving technology for fluid separation

-Pervaporation is applied to the removal of volatile compounds out of solutions through a selective membrane.
-By creating a vacuum or introducing a flow of purge gas on one side of a dense membrane, volatile compounds in a liquid present on the other side will tend to diffuse through the membrane.
-Pervaporation is usually applied to the dehydration of organic solutions or the removal of organic contaminants in an aqueous solution.
-In addition to its high energetic efficiency, due to the use of a dense membrane, pervaporation is not subjected to azeotropic limitations.
+Pervaporation is a membrane separation process that is based on an energy-efficient combination of permeation and evaporation.
+It is applied to the removal of volatile compounds out of solutions through a selective membrane.
+By creating a vacuum or introducing a flow of purge gas on one side of a dense membrane, volatile compounds in a liquid flow diffuse through the membrane.
+By using selective membranes, pervaporation can be applied to the dehydration of organic solutions as well as to the removal of organic contaminants in an aqueous solution.
+In addition to its high energetic efficiency, due to the use of a dense membrane pervaporation is not subjected to azeotropic limitations.

 Pervaporation integrated in a microfluidic device